crstmkt/CSeriesRenamer/README.md

 # CSeriesRenamer

 This program has no input parameters or something else.
-It works on a hard-codec pattern and transforms this to another hard-coded pattern to make files recognizable by KODI.
+It works on a hard-coded pattern and transforms this to another hard-coded pattern to make files recognizable by KODI.

 The Program has to be executed in the root directory of your Media-Archive.
 Hard-coded pattern is